Troy University: Music organizations

+Troy has more than six music organizations that are under the supervision of the John M. Long School of Music: the “Sound of the South” Marching Band, the “Sound of the South” Football and Basketball Pep Bands, the Troy University Symphony Band, the Symphonic Band, the Concert Band, and some ensembles.

 Student media

 The school newspaper, the Tropolitan (commonly referred to as "The Trop"), is located on the bottom floor of Wallace Hall.
 It is a weekly publication, written and produced entirely by students.
 The Palladium is located in adjacent offices in the same building.
 The Tropolitan has been ranked as one of the best college newspapers in the country, and was ranked as the #6 Best College Newspaper by the Southeast Journalism Conference (SEJC) in 2017.

 Also located in Wallace Hall is Troy University Television, also referred to as Troy TrojanVision.
 Troy University Television broadcasts three live entirely student-produced newscasts twice daily.
 TrojanVision Global News, TrojanVision Midday & TrojanVision Nightly News.
 Troy TrojanVision also produces a 30-minute sports show, Trojan Sports Now, every week.
 TrojanVision streams live online and can be seen at the university's YouTube page.
 Some of the students that major in broadcasting also help to produce ESPN sporting events for the university, including football, basketball, and baseball games.

 in 2017, TrojanVision was ranked as the #1 Best College TV Station by the Southeast Journalism Conference (SEJC).